hroncok/python-minimization/document.md

 Each of these files has a different purpose (explained below) and each of the files is wasting precious storage space.

-In total, the different file types in `/usr/lib64/python3.8/` take:
+In total, the different file types in `/usr/lib64/python3.8/` take (without 3rd party packages):

  - `.py`: 26.4 MiB
  - `.pyc`: 22.0 MiB